+Note: Further instruction, standards, and examples are indicated with the section number in parenthesis; these references are implied to be in this document unless specified otherwise.

-Table of Contents (TOC). standalone document Certain document numbers and titles are reserved for future development.
+Standalone Table of Contents (TOC).
+This standalone document provides the structure of the entire Inspection Manual (IM) in outline format and lists the IM’s active program documents along with the latest revision date and the change notice that issued the document.
+Reference Only documents are indicated with an “R” at the end of the entry.
+Certain document numbers and titles are reserved for future development and are labeled as “RESERVED.”

 Inspection Manual Chapter (IMC).
 A document containing written administrative or inspection program statements of policy.
-IMCs state the purpose, objectives, definitions, responsibilities authorities, and basic requirements for inspection programs.
+IMCs state the purpose, objectives, applicability, definitions, responsibilities and authorities, and basic requirements for inspection programs.
 An IMC for an inspection program defines the program through a listing of inspection procedures, which is normally appended to the IMC.
+To aid with navigation, some longer IMCs contain a TOC. (exhibits 1 and 6.1) (section 08.01)

 Inspection Procedure (IP).
-A document containing objectives, requirements, and specific guidance for inspection activitieswhich are focused on safety, security, or safeguards performed by an inspector or technical staff.
-IPs also identify the applicable program, list the inspection requirements, and estimate the resources needed.
+A document containing inspection objectives, requirements, and specific guidance for inspection activities—which are focused on safety, security, or safeguards—and are performed by an inspector or technical staff.
+IPs also identify the applicable program, list the inspection and/or administrative requirements, detail what constitutes procedure completion, and estimate the resources needed. (exhibits 1 and 6.4) (section 08.02)

 Baseline Inspection Procedures.
-A document containing and specific guidance for operating reactor baseline inspection activities Baseline inspection procedures define the minimum level of inspections that all plants will receive regardless of performance.
+A document containing the components of an IP and specific guidance for operating reactor baseline inspection activities.
+Baseline inspection procedures define the minimum level of inspections that all plants will receive regardless of performance, and it includes specific sample requirements in addition to an estimate of resources needed.
+For revisions to IPs, see section 05.03. (exhibits 6.4 and 6.5) (section 08.03)

 Temporary Instruction (TI).
-A temporary inspection procedure that is focused on current safety issues or concerns not currently addressed by established IPs or IMCs.
+A temporary inspection procedure that is focused on current safety issues or concerns that are not currently addressed by established IPs or IMCs.
+TIs are typically limited in time or by completion of specific inspections. (exhibit 6.6) (sections 07.02 and 08.04)

 Operating Experience Smart Sample (OpESS).
 A document used to integrate operating experience (OpE) into the ROP inspection process.
 The OpESS makes relevant OpE more accessible to inspectors in the form of a detailed synopsis of selected issues determined to have potential generic safety implications.
 OpESS’s inform and enhance ROP inspection samples within existing ROP inspection procedure requirements and level of effort.
-Additional information is provided in IMC 2523, “NRC Application of Operating Experience.”
+Additional information is provided in IMC 2523, “NRC Application of Operating Experience.” (exhibit 6.7) (section 8.05)

+Guidance documents

 Technical Guidance (TG).
 An IM document issued to provide specific guidance to address a particular technical question that is associated with an inspection procedure.
 These guidance documents are found in Part 9900 of the IM.
 No new technical guidance documents will be issued, and existing technical guidance documents will not be revised unless absolutely necessary.

 10 CFR Guidance.
 A guidance document on acceptable approaches to particular issues involving rules and regulations in 10 CFR.
 These guidance documents are found in Part 9900 of the IM.
-No new 10 CFR guidance documents will be issued revised.
+No new 10 CFR guidance documents will be issued, and existing documents will not be revised.

-very TG or 10 CFR Guidance document will be reviewed it will be relocated from the IM to another document collection redefined as another IM document such as an IMC or IP; or deleted entirely.
+Based on the type of document and current use, every TG or 10 CFR Guidance document will be reviewed and one of the following actions completed: (a) it will be relocated from the IM to another document collection; (b) it will be redefined as another IM document (such as an IMC or IP); or (c) it will be deleted entirely.